-However, earned media value is just one measure of influencer marketing ROI, and I believe this is where the trouble starts for marketers…
+However, earned media value is just one measure of influencers' ROI, and I believe this is where the trouble starts for marketers.

-In a recent survey, 76% of marketers cited measuring the ROI of influencer marketing as their top challenge.
+In a recent survey, 76% of marketers cited measuring the ROI of influencer marketing as their top challenge for influencer campaign tracking.
 And, honestly, I think this comes down to the fact that many marketers are looking for a ‘one-size-fits-all’ solution to ROI.

 Here’s the truth:

-There’s no single way to measure the ROI of influencer marketing.
+There’s no single way to measure influencer marketing ROI.

 Many ‘best practices’ will point you to measure sales, revenue, reach, or earned media value, but the ROI largely depends on your campaign objectives.

-Here’s how to measure influencer marketing ROI on a campaign-by-campaign basis.
+Measure influencer marketing ROI on a campaign-by-campaign basis

-Influencer marketing is often viewed in its own bubble, but really, it’s just like any other marketing tactic and should be measured as such.
+Influencer marketing is often viewed in its own bubble, but really, it’s just like any other marketing tactic and influencer marketing ROI should be measured as such.

 Influencer campaigns can help your business in a number of ways: